ishaanshah15/10707_Project/README.md

 <img width="493" alt="Screen Shot 2023-11-06 at 7 22 57 PM" src="https://github.com/ishaanshah15/10707_Project/assets/114367751/1d59fc25-6cce-4185-87ea-11f3fcc24940">

+Baseline results: Upon analyzing Table 2, it is evident that ERM performs poorly in terms of accuracy, averaging across the top 5 worst-performing sub-groups.
+This outcome aligns with ERM’s approach of training a model by averaging loss over all the datapoints without penalizing the underperforming sub-groups.
+On the other hand, groupDRO, though having lower average accuracy than ERM, yields the highest accuracy on the most challenging sub-group, i.e., ‘people.’
+Additionally, it also outperforms ERM in terms of accuracy on other sub-groups.
+As groupDRO minimizes the maximum group loss, it directly optimizes for the worst-group.
+Hence, it is bound the give good results.
+However, due to this strategy, it leads to slight performance drop in the average scores.
+Winning Subnetwork results: WSN reports considerably high average accuracy than ERM and groupDRO, attesting its efficacy in a general setup.
+While the WSN approach does not improve on the single worst-group accuracy relative to ERM and GroupDRO, it shows significantly gains when we consider the five worst subgroups.
+The subgroup ‘people’ appears to be an outlier and requires more fine-grained discrimination compared to the other subgroups since the model must attend to relatively indistinct attributes such as hair, wrinkles, clothes, etc. On the remaining four worst subgroups, the WSN model achieves more than a 10 percent increase in accuracy compared to GroupDRO and ERM.
+It appears that the continual learning formulation and the ability of WSN framework to devote a percentage of the model weights to each subgroup leads to an overall improvement in the worst-group performance.
+One of the other interesting findings is that the average accuracy across also subgroups also increases compared to ERM.
+We believe that this could be because there is a mismatch between maximum likelihood and accuracy, where some outlier images may lead to large cross entropy loss but optimizing for these outliers may actually lead to lower overall accuracy.
+We believe that the superior avg accuracy of WSN over ERM may not hold up when we have a very large dataset, since the loss would be more stable in those settings.
+As for the curriculum learning, we find that the choice of curriculum does not appear to have any perceptible impact on the worst group performance.
+We now analyse some of the shortcomings of our approach, which will help us inform future directions of research.

 <img width="598" alt="Screen Shot 2023-11-06 at 7 22 08 PM" src="https://github.com/ishaanshah15/10707_Project/assets/114367751/50cdabc6-0b81-46fd-84df-56f0ffa02071">